Immigration & Visas, Mexico Essentials

 Every year, thousands of foreign visitors arrive in Mexico to undertake some kind of volunteer work here.
 Volunteer projects include helping sea turtle sanctuaries to release turtles back into the wild, rural development projects, teaching, and specialized training.

-We receive various inquiries from people asking what type of visa they need to volunteer in Mexico, so we’ve published this article to address the key points for you to consider.
+We often receive inquiries from people asking what type of visa they need to volunteer in Mexico, so we’ve published this article to address the key points for you to consider.

 No special permit needed for non-remunerated volunteer work